 Algae & Algal Blooms removal

-We design and hire our Sea Cleaning Vessels for municipalies to collect and recovery for marine debris, algae, algae blooming either coastal seas, fresh water lakes, rivers or beaches.
+We design and hire our Sea Cleaning Vessels for municipalities to collect and recovery for marine debris, algae, algae blooming either coastal seas, freshwater lakes, rivers or beaches.